§ Verifiable Public Registry v4 Specification

 trust deposit:

 A financial deposit that is used as a trust guarantee.
-For a given controller, its trust deposit is increased when running validation process (either as an applicant or as a validator), or when registering DID in the DID directory.
+For a given authority, its trust deposit is increased when running validation process (either as an applicant or as a validator).

 trust fee: